Ph.D. Recipients Since 2000

 This page is intended to give a sense of the range and focus of recent Ph.D. student research in our department, and of the positions that Ph.D.s from our department have found.
 See also books by history department students and alumni.

 Julie de Chantal: "'If There Are Men who Are Afraid to Die, There Are Women who Are NOT': African American Women's Civil Right Leadership in Boston, 1920-1975."
+In Fall 2018, she will begin a tenure-track Assistant Professorship in History at Georgia Southern University.

 Daniel Chard: “Nixon’s War on Terrorism: The FBI, Leftist Guerrillas, and the Origins of Watergate”